stvlynn/modify/README.md

-# Dify Mobile Chat App
+# Modify - A Dify Mobile Chat App

+> Modify = Mobile + Dify

+## Overview

+Modify, a Dify Mobile Chat App, is a third-party project built using the Dify AI platform.
+This project is inspired by the [webapp-conversation](https://github.com/langgenius/webapp-conversation) project and is licensed under the MIT License.
+Currently, this project is independent and is not officially affiliated with Dify.

 [![Buy me a coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-%23323330.svg?style=for-the-badge&logo=buy-me-a-coffee&logoColor=white)](https://www.buymeacoffee.com/stvlynn)

-## Project Overview

-Dify Mobile Chat App is a third-party project built using the Dify AI platform.
-This project is inspired by the [webapp-conversation](https://github.com/langgenius/webapp-conversation) project and is licensed under the MIT License.
-Note that this project is independent and is not officially affiliated with Dify.

 ## Relationship with Dify